poolifier/poolifier/README.md

 ## Usage

-You can implement a [worker_threads](https://nodejs.org/api/worker_threads.html#class-worker) worker in a simple way by extending the class _ThreadWorker_:
+You can implement a poolifier [worker_threads](https://nodejs.org/api/worker_threads.html#class-worker) worker in a simple way by extending the class _ThreadWorker_:

 ```js
 import { ThreadWorker } from 'poolifier'